 I attended these meetings so that I could learn how to trade body parts on the "dark web".
-They didn't help with that but I still learned something.
+They didn't help me at all but I still learned something.

 The monthly news review is useful but also very depressing when you can't tell if the headlines are from 2020 or 2005.

 Where is 2600 located?

 It changes month to month.
 Check on the Meetup page and/or Twitter for the latest info.

 This is the only law of 2600 meetings.
 In the 80’s meetings were setup to run at the exact same time world-wide so that everyone could dial into a single party line and join a huge meeting.
 As groups expanded this rule has become relaxed.